Apochilles/Back-end-technical-test/README.md

-Bonus Point on:
+## Bonus Points on:

-##  AWS platform usage like Lambda Functions and it’s other services to achieve the goal and create Infrastructure as a code to configure AWS through the codebase (Can use free AWS account)
+-  AWS platform usage like Lambda Functions and it’s other services to achieve the goal and create Infrastructure as a code to configure AWS through the codebase (Can use free AWS account)

 My entire back end is hosted in AWS on Lambdas.
 For a queuing mechanism I use SQS and the for the exported CSV I use an S3 bucket.
 For authentication I used IAM and plan to implement Cognito is the future

-·         Serverless/Terraform or any other (Good to have but optional)
+-        Serverless/Terraform or any other (Good to have but optional)

 My entire backend uses Serverless as SAAS.

-·         Can use NodeJS or PHP (Laravel). — NODE.js preferred
+-         Can use NodeJS or PHP (Laravel). — NODE.js preferred

 I use Node for every aspect of this project.

-·         Frequent code checkin in git repo
+-         Frequent code checkin in git repo

 I check in regualrly and with meaningful commit names.

-·         Production ready code with basic Unit Testing coverage
+-        Production ready code with basic Unit Testing coverage

 Code is nearly production ready but I didn't find time to unit test my application.

-·         Best practices and design patterns preferred
+-         Best practices and design patterns preferred

 NOTE: